maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Changelog

-## Version 1.8.0:
+## Version 1.8.1:
-  * Add a version check at the beginning of the bot.
+ * Added a feature to check if a red error message is displayed at the bottom right of the screen during listing.

 <details>
   <summary>Earlier versions.</summary>

+### Version 1.8.0:
+ * Add a version check at the beginning of the bot.

 ### Versions 1.7.19 to 1.7.19.3:
  * Generated metadata files are now saved in a JSON format.
  * Metadata files generated from an "Upload and Sale" used for an "Upload only" are now fully completed.